nixworks/public/news/2005/11/10/index.md

 ##### Boeing 777
 ### [ A Boeing 777-200LR Worldliner jet aircraft breaks the record for the longest non-stop passenger airline flight.
 The 20,000-kilometer (12,500-mile) flight from Hong Kong to London lasted 23 hours. ](/news/2005/11/10/a-boeing-777-200lr-worldliner-jet-aircraft-breaks-the-record-for-the-longest-non-stop-passenger-airline-flight-the-20-000-kilometer-12-50.md)
-_Context: Hong Kong, London, Boeing 777_
+_Context: Boeing 777, London, Hong Kong_

 ##### War in Afghanistan (2001-present)
 ### [ War in Afghanistan: Taliban insurgents are suspected in the killing of seven police in an ambush in Kandahar.
 Two civilians from Uruzgan were also found decapitated. ](/news/2005/11/10/war-in-afghanistan-taliban-insurgents-are-suspected-in-the-killing-of-seven-police-in-an-ambush-in-kandahar-two-civilians-from-uruzgan-we.md)
-_Context: ambush, Uruzgan, Taliban insurgency, War in Afghanistan (2001-present), Kandahar, decapitated_
+_Context: Uruzgan, decapitated, Kandahar, War in Afghanistan (2001-present), Taliban insurgency, ambush_

 ##### Iraq War
 ### [ Iraq War: At least 33 are killed in an attack on a restaurant in Baghdad.
 Al-Qaida in Iraq claims responsibility. ](/news/2005/11/10/iraq-war-at-least-33-are-killed-in-an-attack-on-a-restaurant-in-baghdad-al-qaida-in-iraq-claims-responsibility.md)
-_Context: Iraq War, Baghdad, Al-Qaida in Iraq_
+_Context: Baghdad, Iraq War, Al-Qaida in Iraq_

 ## [Previous Day...](/news/2005/11/9/index.md)